Clemson-DPA/dpa-pipe/README.rst

 **Actions:**

 Actions are custom behaviors that define a project's workflow.
 Actions are implemented by subclassing an abstract base class and then registering within the pipeline.
 Actions can be triggered via the command line or within python.
-Actions include, but are not limited to, versioning a ptask or product, subscribing to products, and setting your ptask context.  package.
+Actions include, but are not limited to, versioning a ptask or product, subscribing to products, and setting your ptask context.

 **Application support:**